 - Earn 5x Membership Rewards Points on prepaid hotels booked with American Express Travel.

 - Get up to $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings with American Express Travel on a minimum two-night stay when you pay with your Platinum Card.

-- $240 Digital Entertainment Credit: Get up to $20 in statement credits each month when you pay for eligible purchases with the Platinum Card at your choice of one or more of the following providers: Peacock, Audible, SiriusXM, and The New York Times.
+- $240 Digital Entertainment Credit: Get up to $20 in statement credits each month when you pay for eligible purchases with the Platinum Card at your choice of one or more of the following providers: Peacock, The Wall Street Journal, SiriusXM, and The New York Times.

 - Access to 40+ Centurion Lounge and Centurion Studio locations worldwide, plus other lounges in the Amex Global Lounge Collection like Airspace Lounges, Plaza Premium, and others